Adverbs for Class 2

 • What are Adverbs?

-Let's understand it through examples:
+Let's understand it with several examples:

 Types of Adverbs